|All classes canceled March 12||

 2/4 SOCIAL JUSTICE AND ACCESS TO QUALITY CARE

 TUBERCULOSIS, MALARIA, AND AIDS: MEDICAL ETHICS, SOCIAL RIGHTS, AND HEALTH

 Reading: Farmer, in Pathologies of Power, Part 1 “Bearing Witness”

 Class discussion: Identify and come prepared to discuss themes covered so far.
 What questions do you have?
 What are the strengths and weaknesses of various approaches?

-Write a short review of the film which includes a comparison with a published review.
-Post on myCourses in the folder Commentaries; this will count as one of the weekly entries.
+Assignment: Write a short review of the film which includes a comparison with a published review.
+Post on myCourses in the folder Weekly Individual Entries; this will count as one of the weekly entries.

-Week Six SUFFERING: THE SOCIAL AND EMOTIONAL COST OF HUMAN SUFFERING
+Week Four THE SOCIAL AND EMOTIONAL COST OF HUMAN SUFFERING

 Discussion: This section of the course raised important questions about health, social justice, and the meaning of suffering.
 What are the themes you take away from these discussions?
 Summarize your thoughts and come prepared to address them.